netsec-ethz/rains/design-topologies.md

 of the user's ISP's one.
 They argue that they value the user's privacy more and are more secure by not resolving names they suspect being malicious.
 Due to their size they are able to gather better information about malicious domains and thus, are more accurate than most ISPs.

-Instead of having a large number of distributed independent DNS resolver, in this approach there are only few large DNS resolvers highly replicated around the world to reduce the latency for their clients.
-RAINS could take this approach in the beginning to allow everyone to perform name resolution even if the client's ISP does not yet support RAINS.
+### Setting

+In this topology, there are several clusters each consisting of many high-performance DNS resolvers which potentially share one cache.
+These clusters are distributed around the world to reduce latency.
+Few large entities operate these clusters.
+This service is either provided for free or some kind of fee must be paid.
+A client can decide to which set of these large open resolvers it wants to send its queries.
+In case the open resolver does not have a cache hit, it performs a recursive lookup.
+The setting for name authorities and the root zone manager are the same as in the previous topology.

+### Use case

+- Internet
+- SCION

+### Discussion

+TODO CFE look at other properties described before

 Advantages: